-Chocolate remained something of a Spanish secret until it first found its way into the court of the King Louis the Thirteenth in 1615, and then to England where the first chocolate houses opened in 1657 - think coffee houses but serving hot and cold chocolate drinks.
+Chocolate remained something of a Spanish secret until it first found its way into the court of King Louis the Thirteenth in 1615, and then to England where the first chocolate houses opened in 1657 - think coffee houses but serving hot and cold chocolate drinks.

-Until the Industrial Revolution, chocolate was enjoyed as a beverage which was similar to that originally made by the Maya and Aztecs.
+Until the Industrial Revolution, chocolate was enjoyed as a beverage that was similar to that originally made by the Maya and Aztecs.
 This started to change in 1829 with the invention of the cocoa press, and in 1847 when the Fry Company invented eating chocolate.
 The World's first chocolate bar followed in 1847.

-Chocolate is now comes in a myriad of types and qualities - mostly sweet chocolate with added sugar, and milk chocolate with added sugar and milk powder or condensed milk.
+Chocolate now comes in a myriad of types and qualities - mostly sweet chocolate with added sugar, and milk chocolate with added sugar and milk powder or condensed milk.
 White chocolate contains cocoa butter, sugar, and milk, but no cocoa solids.

 The anniversary of the Roswell UFO

 An American military surveillance balloon crashed at a ranch near Roswell, New Mexico, this day in 1947.
-The incident went on to become the centre of a variety of increasingly elaborate theories alleging that an extra-terrestrial spaceship was involved in the accident.
+The incident went on to become the centre of a variety of increasingly elaborate theories alleging that an extraterrestrial spaceship was involved in the accident.

 In fact, the military, wanting to conceal the fact that the balloon was in the air to detect Soviet nuclear testing, reported it as a conventional weather balloon.
 It was this cover-up that led to speculations in the late 1970s that alien spacecraft with extra-terrestrial occupants had crash-landed and that the military had hidden it away.
 For us, this day simply must be celebrated with this extraordinary looking 1980s cocktail, an Alien Secretion.